gadael/gadael.com/source/en/legal/terms-of-service.md

 ## CONTENT OF THE SERVICE.

 Gadael.com takes no responsibility for any third-party Content or User Content (including, without limitation,any viruses or other disabling features), nor does Gadael.com have any obligation to monitor such third-party Content.
 Gadael.com reserves the right at all times to remove or refuse to distribute any Content on the Service, such as Content which violates these Terms of Service.
-Gadael.com also reserves the right to access, read, preserve, and disclose any information as it reasonably believes is necessary to

-(a) satisfy any applicable law, regulation, legal process or governmental request, (b) enforce these Terms of Service, including investigation of potential violations hereof, (c) detect, prevent, or otherwise address fraud, security or technical issues, (d) respond to user support requests, or
-(e) protect the rights, property or safety of Gadael.com, its users and the public.
+Gadael.com also reserves the right to access, read, preserve, and disclose any information as it reasonably believes is necessary to enforce these Terms of Service, including investigation of potential violations hereof, detect, prevent, or otherwise address fraud, security or technical issues, respond to user support requests, or protect the rights, property or safety of Gadael.com, its users and the public.

 Gadael.com will not be responsible or liable for the exercise or non-exercise of its rights under this Agreement.